loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 === Memory alignment<MemoryAlignment>
-As the time of writing, #ln does not contain that many different types, and currently it is limited to integers, function pointers, stack pointers, and product- and sum-types.
+At the time of writing, #ln does not contain that many different types, and currently it is limited to integers, function pointers, stack pointers, and product- and sum-types.
-Important to note that both the system stack, and any stacks which are created dynamically, grow downwards.

 Memory wise, the simplest here are function pointers and stack pointers.
 Both of these are simply the size of a word, i.e 8 bytes on x86-64, and